sourcegraph/handbook/content/engineering/enablement/frontend-platform/index.md

 ## Principles

-We inherit Sourcegraph's [engineering principles and practices](https://about.sourcegraph.com/handbook/engineering/principles-and-practices) and [Developer Insights principles and practices](https://about.sourcegraph.com/handbook/engineering/developer-insights#principles-and-practices).
+We inherit Sourcegraph's [engineering principles and practices](https://about.sourcegraph.com/handbook/engineering/principles-and-practices) and [Enablement principles and practices](https://about.sourcegraph.com/handbook/engineering/developer-insights#principles-and-practices).
 In addition, we have a few processes and practices specific to the Frontend Platform team:

 ## Processes